ReticentEclectic/checkbox-style-menu/README.md

 ## Disclaimer

-This plugin is provided as-is and is designed for my personal use of Obsidian on macOS and iOS.
-As such, it is not thoroughly tested across all operating systems and use cases.
+This plugin has been primarily developed and tested on macOS and iOS.
+While it's designed to work across all platforms and themes, it is not thoroughly tested across all operating systems and use cases.